zzyunzhi/scene-language/README.md

 # Replace with your actual experiment paths, wildcards supported (e.g., "run_*/*/0" or "**/*")
 python scripts/postprocess/export.py --exp-patterns "run_${timestep}_${uuid}/${scene_name}_${uuid}/${sample_index}"
 ```
 The output will contain visualizations of hierarchial parts of the scene (see below, same color denotes the same hierarchy level), and exported `*.ply` files.
+Results in this section are obtained with Claude 3.7 Sonnet.
 Raw LLM outputs can be found in the same download link as above.

 <table>
 <tr>